 Can I track how many people are testing positive in the Washington region?

-Public health departments for Virginia, Maryland and the District update their surveillance and information websites on most weekdays.
+Public health departments for Virginia, Maryland and the District update their surveillance and information websites on most weekdays, with the District and Maryland now providing racial breakdowns.
 The Washington Post tally of regional coronavirus cases includes cases originally announced by public health authorities and later reclassified as belonging to other jurisdictions.

 What do we know about cases in the District?